csmith/KtIrc/README.md

 events such as `ServerReady` that depend on a variety of factors and states.

+Handlers themselves may not keep state, as they will be shared across multiple instances of `IrcClient` and won't be reset on reconnection.
+State is instead stored in the various `*State` properties of the `IrcClient` such as `serverState` and `channelState`.
+Fields that should not be exposed to users of KtIrc can be placed in these public state objects but marked as `internal`.

 All the generated events (from processors or from event handlers) are passed to the `IrcClient`, which in turn passes them to the library user via the delegates passed to the `onEvent` method.